mbiesiad/awesome-translations/README.md

 - [Speakt](https://speakt.com/blog/) - Well-rounded resource, offering in-depth information from the best professionals in the industry on everything related to translation.
 - [Lexico](https://www.lexico.com/) - Provides a collection of dictionaries of English and Spanish, and curiosities about many words and languages (in the "Explore" section).
 It is produced by Oxford University Press.
-- [The Translator's Teacup](https://lingocode.com/translation-blog/) - This blog contains good tips for beginner translators.
+- [The Translator's Teacup](https://lingocode.com/translation-blog/) - Contains good tips for beginner translators.
-- [Speaking of Translation](https://speakingoftranslation.com/) - This blog is run by two outstanding experts in the field of translation and localization.
+- [Speaking of Translation](https://speakingoftranslation.com/) - Run by two outstanding experts in the field of translation and localization.
 You can listen to audio files covering their tips and opinions on the freelance translator’s work.
-- [Between Translations](http://foxdocs.biz/BetweenTranslations/) - This is a blog run by Jayne Fox, a German into English translator.
+- [Between Translations](http://foxdocs.biz/BetweenTranslations/) - Run by Jayne Fox, a German into English translator.
 It talks about continuing professional development (CPD) for translators and the use of technology (especially CAT tools/TEnTs) to support their work.
-- [eMpTy Pages](http://kv-emptypages.blogspot.com/) - This blog present extremely detailed descriptions and opinions about localization management, collaborative translation platforms, translation management systems, machine translation, as well as the localization industry’s biggest players.
+- [eMpTy Pages](http://kv-emptypages.blogspot.com/) - Presents extremely detailed descriptions and opinions about localization management, collaborative translation platforms, translation management systems, machine translation, as well as the localization industry’s biggest players.

 ## Online Courses